Did I Stutter?: Plot

-Michael Scott (Steve Carell) calls an emergency meeting asking everyone to come up with an idea to "reinvigorate" the office.
-Michael asks Stanley Hudson (Leslie David Baker) for ideas, but Stanley is preoccupied with a crossword puzzle and refuses to participate.
-Michael keeps asking him, and Stanley snaps, "Did I stutter?" in a loud, threatening tone, after which Michael ends the meeting.
-Toby Flenderson (Paul Lieberstein) encourages Michael to take disciplinary action against Stanley, and Michael, initially resistant, pretends to fire him to teach him a lesson.
-Stanley responds by threatening to sue him and tell corporate of Michael's antics.
-When Michael tells Stanley that the firing was actually an attempt at teaching him a lesson, Stanley goes on a rant, yelling and insulting Michael.
-Michael barks at him to stop it, and tells everyone to leave the office, making everyone think he is about to berate Stanley.
-The camera crew sneak back in to film the exchange, where Michael tearfully (much to Stanley's annoyance) asks Stanley why he picks on him.
-Stanley states that he simply does not respect him, and when Michael suggests that Stanley does not know him very well he replies "Michael, I've known you for a very long time.
-And the more I've gotten to know you, the less I've come to respect you."
+Michael Scott calls an emergency meeting asking everyone to come up with an idea to "reinvigorate" the office.
+Stanley Hudson is preoccupied with a crossword puzzle and refuses to participate.
+Michael keeps asking him, and Stanley snaps, "Did I stutter?!", after which Michael ends the meeting.
+Toby Flenderson encourages Michael to take disciplinary action against Stanley.
+Michael, initially resistant, pretends to fire him to teach him a lesson.
+When Michael tells Stanley that the firing was fake, Stanley goes on a rant, yelling and insulting Michael.
+Michael tells everyone but Stanley to leave the office, making everyone think he is about to berate Stanley.
+The camera crew sneak back in to film the exchange, where Michael tearfully asks Stanley why he picks on him.
+Stanley states that he does not respect him.
 Michael then takes a professional tone with Stanley, and says that, while he accepts that Stanley does not respect him, he cannot take such a disrespectful tone with him, because he is his boss.
-Stanley responds by saying, "Fair enough," and the two shake hands.
+Stanley responds, "Fair enough," and the two shake hands.